pietervdvn/MapComplete/Docs/UserTests/2024-08-26 User Test Search.md

 > THe user notices that complex opening hours are displayed a bit sloppily

-Coincidentally, an issue was opened about precisely this at the same time: https://github.com/pietervdvn/MapComplete/issues/2100
+ [+] Coincidentally, an issue was opened about precisely this at the same time: https://github.com/pietervdvn/MapComplete/issues/2100

 > At first, the user changed the classification from 'restaurant' to 'fastfood' after thoroughly reading through the descriptions

 > Then, the 'cuisine' was inspected.
 As the restaurant they visited is focusing on _vegetarian_ salads, the user wanted to use the freeform to enter 'vegetarian salad'

-Failure: how to properly explain this?
+ [ ] Failure: how to properly exp   lain this?
 Move the 'vegetarian' question up?
 Should some options, such as 'chicken restaurant' be hidden if `vegetarian=only`?

-UI: issue: the emojis (especially flags) slightly overlaps with the text on this browser
+ [ ] UI: issue: the emojis (especially flags) slightly overlaps with the text on this browser

 > The user left the 'cuisine' question open and moved on to other questions
 > Whenever they answered a question, the UI would jump back to the first open question

-Failure: maybe simply remove this?
+ [ ] Failure: maybe simply remove this scrolling behaviour?

 > User gets confused by having some bold options: "I thought someone already selected option "Lactose free offering"